hatchet/hatchet/docs/user_guide.rst

 **Graph**: The graph can be connected or disconnected (multiple roots) and each node in the graph can have one or more parents and children.
 The node stores its frame, which can be defined by the reader.
-The callpath is derived by appending the frames from the root to a given node.
+The call path is derived by appending the frames from the root to a given node.

 **Dataframe**: The dataframe holds all the numerical and categorical data